grafana/grafana/docs/sources/visualizations/histogram-draft.md

 weight = 605
 +++

-# Visualize a Prometheus Data in a Grafana Histogram
+# Visualize Prometheus data in Grafana histogram

-In this document, you will learn how to visualize a Premetheus histogram in Grafana.

-Grafana has a histogran visualization which allows you to do such and such things.
+Grafana has a histogram visualization which allows you to do <such and such things>.
 To review basic information, check out the Grafana's "[Introduction to histograms and heatmaps](https://grafana.com/docs/grafana/latest/basics/intro-histograms/)."
+This topic discusses how to visualize a Premetheus histogram in Grafana.

+List what users need here

+Assuming users have a basic understanding of [Prometheus](https://grafana.com/oss/prometheus/) and Grafana, this documentation will look at histograms from the perspective of [Grafana 7.0](https://grafana.com/blog/2020/05/18/grafana-v7.0-released-new-plugin-architecture-visualizations-transformations-native-trace-support-and-more/).
+There are later versions of Grafana.

+For the purposes of this topic, the data sample is from a fictional image hosting service.

 Notes about this sample data:

 - Assume the Prometheus data does not contain any relevant resets and does not require joining metrics.

 - Only positive numeric values are included in this sample.
 Therefore, `_sum` can be used as a counter.
 However, it is possible to have negative values.

 - The Go Prometheus client uses scientific notation for large numbers.
 This sample does not which causes the screenshots to be slightly off.
 However, the principle is the same.

-## Prerequisites

-Assuming users have a basic understanding of [Prometheus](https://grafana.com/oss/prometheus/) and Grafana, this documentation will look at histograms from the perspective of [Grafana 7.0](https://grafana.com/blog/2020/05/18/grafana-v7.0-released-new-plugin-architecture-visualizations-transformations-native-trace-support-and-more/).

-The data sample is from a fictional image hosting service.

 A Prometheus histogram consists of three elements: